 On the edge of land and sea, where it is difficult to tell what is land and what is not, life is rough.
 The corrosive salt of the sea is devastating to most land species.
-Hence the near treeless landscape of the flat tidal marshlands of former Frisia.
+Hence the near treeless landscape of the flat tidal marshlands of (former) Frisia.
 Vice versa, most living things in water cannot cope with a sea that turns into land twice a day.
-Only the weirdest of species can survive in this twilight zone.
-The same is true for the strange looking humans who dwell in this environment and the topic of this post.
+Only the weirdest of species can survive in this barren twilight zone.
+The same is true for the strange looking humans who dwell in this unique environment and who are the topic of this post.

 Contrary to what most people think or expect, the biodiversity of the Wadden Sea is not rich at all.
 Only around 10,000 different species live at the Wadden Sea.
-When one focuses on the tidal environment, only about 5,000 species can manage this extreme habitat.
-When you compare this to the 36,000 species more inland from the Wadden Sea coast, this is a poor score (Revier, 2019).
-The flipside is, however, once a species has managed to adapt to the harsh environment, competition is limited and food in abundance.
-Therefore, the numbers of the species present are huge.
-One cubic-metre Wadden Sea mud contains millions of brown diatoms ‘kiezelwieren‘, thousands of small crabs, cockles, mussels, snails and worms.
+When one focuses on the tidal environment, only about 5,000 species can manage in this extreme habitat.
+When you compare this to the 36,000 species more inland from the Wadden Sea coast, this is a poor score (Revier 2019).
+Flipside is, however, once a species has managed to adapt to this harsh environment, competition is limited and food in abundance.
+Therefore, the numbers of the limited species present are huge.
+One cubic-meter of Wadden Sea mud contains millions of brown diatoms ‘kiezelwieren‘, thousands of small crabs, cockles, mussels, snails and worms.
 With accompanying smells.
-The reward of living on the edge.
+The true reward of living on the edge.

-What about the humans that learned to live at this twilight land?
+What about the humans who learned to live at this twilight land?

-Putting the slightly autistic behavioral aspects aside, often mistaken for being impassively, inhabitants of the Wadden Sea coastal zone are odd creatures indeed.
+Of course, much has changed the last two millennia when we observe the modern dwellers.
+Putting their slightly autistic behavioral aspects aside, often mistaken for being impassively and unemotional, the inhabitants of the Wadden Sea coastal zone are still odd creatures, indeed.
 No denying there.
 They are actually giants.
 If you do not believe it, just Google or Bing ‘tallest people’ and the Netherlands invariably rank as number 1 of our planet.
-The average height of men in this small country is a staggering 1.83 meters and of women 1.69 meters.
-But, that is not all.
-The men of the Wadden Sea coast, i.e. provinces Friesland and Groningen in the north of the Netherlands, are on average 2 centimeters taller than their fellow countrymen of the south.
-The women are even on average 2.4 centimeters taller than their competitors of the south.
-So, the tallest people this planet has ever seen live along the coastal zone of the Wadden Sea.
+Average height of males in this small country is a staggering 1.83 meters, and of females 1.69 meters.
+And that is not all.
+Men of the Wadden Sea coast, i.e. provinces Friesland and Groningen in the north of the Netherlands, are on average 2 centimeters taller than their fellow countrymen of the south.
+Women are even on average 2.4 centimeters taller than their competitors of the south.
+So, the tallest people this planet has ever seen, live along the coastal zone of the Wadden Sea.

-Furthermore, if you look to their features, you will notice somewhat long, pale faces, exceptional long and gangling arms, somewhat curved shoulders, often big ears and noses.
+Furthermore, when you look at their features you will notice somewhat long, pale faces, exceptional long and gangling arms, somewhat curved shoulders, often big ears and noses.
 Always huge hands and often blond hair.
-Needless to say, the latter might also be the result of a salty environment which bleaches their hairs.
-You could say, taking everything together, they look a bit like that other sea man: Popeye.
+Needless to say, the latter might also be the result of a salty environment which bleaches their head of hair.
+You could say, taking everything together, they look a bit like that other seaman: Popeye.
 And, who does not want to look like Popeye?

-Those readers who have been to the north of the Netherlands before and stepped into a local bar in, let’s say, the villages of Wommels or Bierum, might have felt impressed and insecure to be surrounded by giants.
+Those readers who have been to the north of the Netherlands before and stepped into a local bar in, let’s say, the villages of Wommels or Bierum, might have felt impressed and somewhat insecure to be surrounded by these giants.
 To order a beer means the bar counter is at your chest level.
 At the very least.
-And do not even bother to go the men’s toilet.
+Do not even bother to go the men’s toilet.
 Impossible to reach it, unless you take a crutch with you.
 Or, alternatively, have one of the giants to give you a lift.
 Ask them, they are used helping out little people.
-Above that, the giants also make a lot of noise when they drink, which you cannot decipher either.
+Above that, the giants also make a lot of noise when they drink.
+A noise you cannot decipher either.
 But do not fear.
 They all are really as big and as friendly as their dozy, hornless Holstein-Friesian cows.

 If you think because of this history the people have a somber view of life, you will be surprised.
-Although the people of province Friesland belong to the poorest of the country (only behind their eastern cousins of province Groningen) and have one of the highest unemployment rates, they turn out to be the most happiest of the Netherlands.
-This according to repeated statistical research of Centraal Bureau voor de Statistiek (2017) and of Fries Sociaal Planbureau (2019).
+Although the people of province Friesland belong to the poorest of the country (only behind their eastern cousins of province Groningen), and have one of the highest unemployment rates too, they turn out to be the most happiest of the Netherlands.
+This according to repeated statistical research of the Centraal Bureau voor de Statistiek (2017) and the Fries Sociaal Planbureau (2019).
 ‘The Frisian paradox’ as it is called too.
+Some call it brede welvaart ‘broad prosperity’.
 On top of this, the Netherlands recently ranked number 5 of the most happiest countries in the world, behind Finland, Norway.
 Denmark and Iceland (World Happiness Report 2019).
-Indeed, the Frisians are a cosy bunch of friendly, happy giants.
-When we look at the Nordfriesen, it is the most northern state of Schleswig-Holstein where already since 2013 the happiest people of Germany live (Deutsche Post Glückatlas, 2020).
+Indeed, Frisians are a cozy bunch of friendly happy giants.
+When we look at the Nordfriesen ‘North Frisians’, it is the northern state Schleswig-Holstein where the happiest people of Germany live, already since 2013 (Deutsche Post Glückatlas 2020).

-In other words, just like the other 5,000 weird-looking animal species of the twilight land, humans had to adapt to extreme circumstances too and have therefore their own particularities as well.
+In other words, just like the other 5,000 weird-looking animal species of the salty twilight land, humans had to adapt to extreme circumstances too, and therefore have their own particularities as well.

-Note 3 – This post focuses mainly at the descendants of former Mid Frisia, i.e. the provinces Friesland and Groningen in the north of the Netherlands.
-It would be interesting to have more data on heights and tallness of the people living along the Wadden Sea coast in the states Niedersachsen and Schleswig-Holstein (Ostfriesland, Dithmarshen and Nordfriesland) in Germany.
+Note 3 – This post focusses mainly at the descendants of Mid Frisia, i.e. the provinces Friesland and Groningen in the north of the Netherlands.
+It would be interesting to have more data on heights and tallness of people living along the Wadden Sea coast in the states Niedersachsen and Schleswig-Holstein (i.e. regions Ostfriesland, Land Wursten, Dithmarshen and Nordfriesland) in Germany.
 If you have any additional data, please let us know.

 - Dahl, R., The BFG (1982)